daydreamersjp/opt-coupon-dist/README.md

 ## Isn't ROI too low in the case study?

 Actually it is.
 It was 2.25% against the investment of 18,000 USD, which is around 400 USD.
-This amount of return agains as much investment as 18,000 USD is just a joke--particularly so when we remember we did not take the non-coupon cost or indirect cost out of consideration in this study.
+This amount of return against as much investment as 18,000 USD is just a joke--particularly so when we remember we did not take the non-coupon cost or indirect cost out of consideration in this study.

 Based on this analysis, just giving up the plan is an idea: we are not a lot better off than executing plan and being disappointed later.